JupsieF/Bachelorarbeit-Jacob-Flender/README.md

 - **Slack Bot Token** (from your Slack app configuration)
 - **Slack Signing Secret** (from your Slack app configuration)

 ⚠️ **Important**: All example values are anonymized and will not work.
-You must replace them with real credentials.
+This was done to hide real API-Keys and IDs of basecom resources.

-## 🗄️ Database Setup
+##  Database Setup

 ### Supabase Setup